best hotels in munich

 • price 2 of 4

 The Munich branch of the Ruby Hotels chain wins on both location and comfort.
 Around the corner from the Königsplatz, one of the finest squares in town, it’s also excellently placed for the illustrious Alte Pinakothek, Neue Pinakothek and Pinakothek der Moderne – as well as the modern and contemporary collection at Museum Brandhorst.
 Behind its boxy glass façade, the hotel channels a philosophy of 'lean luxury' with simple rooms, beautiful bed linen and all the makings of a superb night’s sleep, from soundproofed walls to the blackout blinds and box-spring mattresses.
-Downstairs, the 24-hour Ruby Bar serves light Italian dishes and drinks round the clock, including an organic breakfast of fresh fruit, wholegrain cereal and bread from a local bakery.
+Downstairs, the 24-hour bar serves light Italian dishes and drinks round the clock, as well as an organic breakfast.

 Mood?
 Sleek finishes.